James Lyman Merrick: Missionary works

 After graduating from Amherst in 1830, Merrick began theological studies at Princeton, then completed his education at the newly formed theological seminary in Columbia, South Carolina.
 In 1834 he was appointed by the American Board to pioneer missionary work among Persian Muslims.
 That summer, he left from Boston for Istanbul, where he studied Turkish and prepared for his Persian mission under the supervision of veteran missionaries William Gottlieb Schauffler and William Goodell.

 In August 1835, Merrick moved to Tabriz, Iran, where he joined a group of German missionaries and began Persian studies.
-The following summer, he travelled to Tehran, then to Isfahan, accompanied by two of the German missionaries.
+The following summer, he traveled to Tehran, then to Isfahan, accompanied by two of the German missionaries.
 Violent opposition arose in Isfahan in response to the Germans' distribution of Persian New Testaments.
 The incident seems to have reinforced Merrick's conviction that open evangelism would be unfruitful among Persians.
-Thereafter he would consistently advocate a patient, nonconfrontational approach toward mission to Muslims.
+Thereafter he would consistently advocate a patient, respectful, and non-confrontational approach toward missionary work in Muslim lands.

 The Germans abandoned their plans and returned to Tabriz, while Merrick continued on to Persepolis and Shiraz.
 In Shiraz, Merrick studied Persian and Arabic under the tutelage of a Sufi scholar, Mullā Muhammad.
 He was befriended by Mīrzā Sayyid Alī, who had assisted Henry Martyn in translating the New Testament into Persian.
 By the end of his stay in Shiraz, Merrick was optimistic, and convinced that he could work as a missionary in any city in Persia.